Reading & Libraries

 eAudiobooks - picks of the month

-With thousands of digial audiobooks available to listen for free via Inspire, it can be hard to choose to your next good listen.
+With thousands of digital audiobooks available to listen for free via Inspire, it can be hard to choose.
 We've highlighted some of the best treats available for multiple users now (so no queues!).

 Cathy Bramley